Benefits After Service

 Earn Funds for Transition

-The Peace Corps recognizes that returning from overseas requires some adjustment, so when you complete your two years of service, it provides $7,425 (pre-tax) to help with the transition to life back home.
+The Peace Corps recognizes that returning from overseas requires some adjustment, so when you complete your two years of service, it provides more than $8,000 (pre-tax) to help with the transition to life back home.
 This money is yours to use as you wish.

 Extend Health Benefits